-In compliance with the regulations in Germany that took effect on 2 Nov. we will not be allowed to offer our 10:00 Original Daily Tour until at least 8 March 2021
+In compliance with the Covid-19 regulations in Germany that took effect on 2 Nov., we will not be allowed to offer our 10:00 Original Daily Tour until after 30 June 2021

 We visit many of the highlights of the city, revealing the long, fascinating history of Frankfurt.
 We take you to places that the tour buses can’t & leave no carbon footprint.
 We have searched high and low for many of the secret gems of Frankfurt that will make your sightseeing tour memorable.

 All tours are in English